smoke-2k3/communication-platform/README.md

     npm install
     ```

-3. Create a `.env` file in the `frontend` directory and add the following environment variable:

-    ```env
-    REACT_APP_GOOGLE_CLIENT_ID=your_google_client_id
-    ```

-4. Start the frontend application:
+4. Build frontend:

     ```bash
-    npm start
+    npm run build
     ```

 ### Running the Application

+1.     ```bash
+    cd backend
+   node server.js
+    ```
-1. Open your browser and navigate to `http://localhost:3000` to access the frontend application.
+3. Open your browser and navigate to `http://localhost:3000` to access the frontend application.
-2. Click the "Login with Google" button to log in using your Google account.
+4. Click the "Login with Google" button to log in using your Google account.
-3. After logging in, you will be redirected to the dashboard where you can view your communication history and send emails.
+5. After logging in, you will be redirected to the dashboard where you can view your communication history and send emails.

 ## Directory Structure